This page contains information relevant to all courses at SJSU.

 - Associated Students Print & Technology Center at http://as.sjsu.edu/asptc/index.jsp on the Student Union (East Wing 2nd floor Suite 2600)

-- The Spartan Floor at the King Library at http://library.sjsu.edu/about/spartan-floor
+- The Spartan Floorat the MLK Library at https://library.sjsu.edu/services/services (Fourth floor)

 - Computers at the Martin Luther King Library for public at large at https://www.sjpl.org/wireless